The History Of Dog And Cat Food

 Ron Hines DVM PhD

-This enterprising Canadian gentleman is Thomas Wilson.
-In 1916, he took control of the third largest slaughter house in Chicago, Armour and Swift being the 1st and 2nd (the photo is a 1961 view of his Oklahoma City meat packing plant and refinery).
+This enterprising Canadian gentleman above is Thomas Wilson.
+In 1916 he took control of the third largest slaughterhouse in Chicago, Armour and Swift being the 1st and 2nd.
+The photo is a 1961 view of his Oklahoma City meat packing plant and offal refinery).

-In the slaughter and processing of meat, these companies produced an enormous amount of byproduct.
-Much of it was processed into shortening, tallows, lard, industrial greases, soap, gelatin, glue, hairbrushes, buttons and fertilizer.
+During the slaughter and processing of meat, these companies produced an enormous amount of byproduct.
+Only 60-65% of a cow is edible meat.
+Much of the rest was processed into shortening, lard, industrial greases, soap, candle tallow, gelatin, glue, hairbrushes, buttons and fertilizer.

-But those uses could not keep up with the vast amounts of waste the Companies generated.
-So Wilson and his competitors found other novel outlets – animal intestines were used make surgical suture and violin strings and, by 1914, Wilson established a sporting goods subsidiary to market tennis rackets, strung with the dried and processed cow entrails he has so much of.
-That company eventually evolved into the Wilson Sporting Goods Company that you know of today.
+But those other uses could not keep up with the vast amounts of waste these Companies generated.
+So Wilson and his competitors found other novel outlets – animal intestines were used make surgical suture and violin strings.
+By 1914, Wilson had established a sporting goods subsidiary to market tennis rackets – strung with the dried and processed cow entrails (intestines) he has so much of.
+That affiliated company eventually evolved into the Wilson Sporting Goods Company that you know of today.

-What ended that was World War II.
-In April of 1942, the US War Production Board ordered a reduction in the non-strategic use of tin and steel.
-(Tin was in short supply because Japan controlled 70% of the World’s tin resources) So during the War years canned dog and cat food disappeared from the grocery shelves and a baked, dry, paper-packaged product produced by Clarence Gaines (Gaines Dog Meal) replaced it.
+What ended that all was World War II.
+In April of 1942, the US War Production Board ordered a reduction in the non-strategic use of tin and steel (tin was in short supply because Japan controlled 70% of the World’s tin resources).
+So during the War years canned dog and cat food disappeared from American grocery shelves.
+In its place, a baked, dry, paper-packaged product produced by Clarence Gaines (Gaines Dog Meal) replaced it.
 By 1946, baked dry foods like his had captured 85% of the market.
 Tin cans came back after the war; but the public had found the convenience of dry pet food too hard to give up.

 The Golden Age of dry dog and cat kibble began in 1957 when Ralston Purina Company introduced the first hot-extruded pet kibble (Purina Dog Chow).
-Because the Danforth family’s prior feed manufacturing experience was in producing high-carbohydrate, grain-based poultry and livestock rations; they naturally continued formulating and manufacturing dog and cat chow the same way.
+Because the Danforth family’s prior feed manufacturing experience was in producing high-carbohydrate, grain-based poultry and livestock rations; they naturally continued formulating and manufacturing dog and cat chow the same way on the same machines.
+During WWI, William Danforth noticed that the word chow “raised our soldier’s spirits” so he included the word “Chow” in all his Purina brands.

-That long journey through history is another reason why there is so much carbohydrate in the dry dog and cat foods your pet eats today.
+That long journey through history is another reason why there is so much carbohydrate and byproducts in the dry “chows” your dog and cat eats today.

 You are on the Vetspace animal health website